thosgood/this-weeks-finds/markdown/201-250/week215.md

 belongs to.
 The colored square says which of the 7 *anticubes* it belongs to.

-If you stare at this picture for a few hours, you\'ll see that each cube is completely disjoint from precisely 3 anticubes.
+If you stare at this picture for a few hours, you'll see that each cube is completely disjoint from precisely 3 anticubes.
 Similarly, each anticube is completely disjoint from precisely 3 cubes.